noaione/yuusha-shoukan-ln/sources/v11/chapter5.md

 the night.
 Thereupon, feeling a bit of regret from having to part with her, we collected some night flowers...
 Leaving this memory of this day in this form.

-As a side note, saying “...
-I’m really happy... to make memories... with Kaito.”, Isis-san bashfully giggles, looking too cute.
+As a side note, saying “...I’m really happy... to make memories... with Kaito.”, Isis-san bashfully giggles, looking too cute.
 We then hugged and deeply kissed each other, and as a result, I ended up coming home later than I expected.

 ---